spiderschweins/Introduction-to-AI-Project-Adaptive-Chess-Bot-Flurin-Yenig-n/docs/README.md

 ELO = 323422 × (ACPL ^ -1.2305)
 ```

-This formula was derived from empirical analysis of chess games correlating Average Centipawn Loss (ACPL) with known player ratings.
+This formula was derived by **Gemini 3 Pro**, which analyzed the ELO vs ACPL plot and performed power-law regression to extract the coefficients.
+The analysis correlated Average Centipawn Loss (ACPL) with known player ratings from empirical chess game data.

 ### Adaptive Depth Algorithm